dnordstrom/dotfiles/README.md

-# My NixOS configuration
+# NixOS system setup

-This is a flake based configuration is used on my Dell XPS work laptop as well as my Ryzen 7 home desktop.
+Flake based configuration used on a Dell XPS work laptop as well as my Ryzen 7 home desktop.
 It uses the unstable channel (which is actually very stable) for packages, and it's a constant work in progress.
 See the links below for further information on Nix and NixOS.

 ## Notes to self